-Bridges over the North Dock and New Cut
+Bridges over the New Cut & North Dock, Swansea

 This 1939 aerial photo shows, bottom left, the North Dock entrance bridges, and bottom right the New Cut road and rail.bridges.
 Top right are seen the Pottery and Midland bridges.
 The Scherzer bridge is further upstream.

 Built in 1843 for pedestrians, horse-riders and horse-drawn carts and carriages, the first road bridge across the New Cut consisted of two steel sections that swung apart to allow sailing ships to pass through.
 Referred to as a 'swivel bridge', it was operated by a hand-winch on either side of the New Cut.
 Some years later, around 1851, a wooden double-bascule railway bridge was constructed across the New Cut to convey patent fuel from Warlich’s fuel works in St. Thomas over to the North Dock for shipment.

 In 1847 a swingbridge known as the ‘Pottery Bridge’ was constructed at the top end of the North Dock, and in 1851 a manually-operated drawbridge was installed across the lower entrance of the North Dock (on Quay Parade) by the Millbrook Iron Company of Landore, Swansea.
 This bridge was replaced in 1868 by a hydraulically-operated drawbridge with adjacent hydraulic pump-house, and replaced yet again in 1903 by a new hydraulic drawbridge constructed by Andrew Handyside & Co. of Derby at a cost of £9,000.